brobert83/crypto/README.md

 ---
  - Created a integration test with the data in the spec with no implementation apart from empty methods and things to make it compile in general
  - Added README
+---
+ - Enhanced the integration test with BUY orders and a second symbol